mainawycliffe/npm-imported-packages-lens/README.md

 etc.) and Homepage for an imported package in javascript and typescript files on hover.

+## 🌟🌟 The Ultimate tool for onboarding developers

 ## How it works

 Just hover on an imported npm package and wait as the package links are loaded,